-Permacem Grout – the steel bars are grouted into place using Permacem Grout, a shrink compensated grout with added polymer additives which sets around the helical bar and develops compressive strength rapidly to prevent axial deflection of the helical bar under load conditions.
+Permacem Grout – grout the steel bars into place using Permacem Grout.
+This shrink compensated grout with added polymer additives which sets around the helical bar and develops compressive strength rapidly to prevent axial deflection of the helical bar under load conditions.

 Permagard are proud of our technical team who are available to advise you on all aspects of crack stitching.
 Whether you are a specialist installer or want help with installation our technical advisors are here to help.
 Give us a call today on 01179 982 3282.